 There are numerous animation styles that you can try out to create and sustain a successful career as a freelance animator.

 Deciding what animation style to specialize in can be difficult, especially when there are so many benefits of specializing in both 2D and 3D animation.
-But this isn’t for everyone, and some animators want to specialize in either 2D or 3D animation and perfect their craft.
+But this isn’t for everyone, and some animators want to specialize in either 2D vs 3D animation and perfect their craft.

-Knowing which one to choose can be difficult because there are considerable pros and cons to both 2D and 3D animation.
+Knowing which one to choose can be difficult because there are considerable pros and cons to both 2D vs 3D animation.
 The decision is made even more difficult when considering that it’s a highly personal choice that depends on your needs, capabilities, interests, and lifestyle.

 While 2D animation is still considered the more traditional style, 3D animation has become increasingly popular since the 1990s.
 It seems to be increasing in demand across all sectors of the media industry, from gaming and advertising to feature films.
 However, 2D animation is also still a popular animation technique.